cleodora-forecasting/cleodora/website/content/docs/user/_index.md

 ## cleosrv

-`cleosrv` is the Cleodora server that includes all you need in a single binary.
+`cleosrv` is the Cleodora server that includes a beautiful web frontend that you can access from your browser (and a GraphQL API, which you can ignore if you don't know what that is).

 ### Installing cleosrv